Financial Aid Basics

 - Federal TEACH Grant is a non-need based grant awarded to upperclass undergraduates and graduate students who are enrolled in Eastern’s teacher preparation programs and can provide up to $4,000 per year.
 The recipient must agree to teach, within eight years of graduation, in a high-need field (defined by the federal government) for at least four years in a low-income elementary or secondary school or the grant must be repaid as a Direct Loan.

 Student loans have long been a part of the array of federal financial aid programs and continue today as one important component of financing a higher education.
-There are several federally- funded programs, some of which have recently undergone significant change in terms of funding source, as well as privately funded programs, available to families.
+There are several federally-funded programs, as well as privately funded programs, available to families.
 Loans represent financial aid that must be repaid over time and interest rates vary from program to program.
-Eligibility for borrowing through most of these programs is determined by filing the FAFSA on an annual basis and require at least half-time enrollment (6 credits/semester for undergrads and 4.5 credits/semester for grad students).
+Eligibility for borrowing through most of these programs is determined by filing the FAFSA on an annual basis and require at least half-time enrollment for all students.
 See the charts below that describe annual and aggregate borrowing limits and interest rates.
 Students should only borrow what they absolutely need to cover mandatory expenses.

-- William D. Ford Direct Loan is by far the largest federal loan program through which students borrow.
-This program serves both students who demonstrate financial need and well as those who don’t.
-The difference is that undergraduate students who demonstrate financial need qualify for “subsidized” loans, while undergrads who don’t demonstrate need and graduate students only qualify for “unsubsidized” loans.
-The term “subsidized” means that the federal government pays the interest on the loan for the student as long as the student is enrolled as at least a half-time student. “unsubsidized” means that the student must pay the interest that accrues during their college career or defer the interest payments until they graduate.
+- Direct Loan is by far the largest federal loan program through which students borrow.
+This program serves both students who demonstrate financial need and those who don’t.
+The difference is that undergraduate students who demonstrate financial need qualify for subsidized loans, while undergrads who don’t demonstrate need and graduate students only qualify for unsubsidized loans.
+The term subsidized means that the federal government pays the interest on the loan for the student as long as the student is enrolled as at least a half-time student.
+Unsubsidized means that the student must pay the interest that accrues during their college career or defer the interest payments until they graduate.